-A simple question with a simple answer - clogged pores are exactly what they sound like: it’s a pore that got clogged.
-However, that simple explanation can be misleading and is far from helpful when trying to prevent, or even treat, acne.
+Clogged pores are exactly what they sound like: they're pores that got clogged.
+However, that simple explanation can be misleading and is far from helpful when trying to prevent, or even treat, acne-prone skin.
 Pores become clogged thanks to a combination of factors.
-A different factor can be prevalent at a different point in time, but most of the time, the reason cannot be reduced to just one factor or one reason.
+Most of the time, the reason cannot be reduced to just one factor or one reason.

-The medical term for a clogged pore is a comedo.
-With that in mind, comedones, or clogged pores, can belong to either of two general categories: open comedones, or closed comedones.
-Each of these kinds is a clogged pore, the only difference being whether the tip of the material clogging the pore is in open contact with the environment (an open comedone), or whether it is covered by a thin, translucent layer of epidermis (a closed comedone).
+The medical term for a pore that's clogged is "comedo".
+With that in mind, comedones, or blocked pores, can belong to either two categories: open comedones, or closed comedones.
+Each of these kinds is a blocked pore, the only difference being whether the tip of the material clogging the pore is in open contact with the environment (an open comedone), or whether it is covered by a thin, translucent layer of epidermis (a closed comedone).

 Open comedones are also known as blackheads.
 Blackheads get their name due to their appearance - they are usually brown, or very dark, and sometimes even have grey or purplish hues.
 They resemble a small circle, like a crater, that sits in the middle of the pore and usually widens it.
 Blackheads get their dark hues because the material they consist of (the skin oil, or sebum) gets into contact with the air, which contains oxygen.
 This contact with oxygen makes certain compounds oxidize and change their color, which makes them turn dark.

-An open comedone or a blackhead is generally easier to deal with, since the opening of the pore isn’t sealed by a thin surface layer of skin (called the epidermis).
-If you try to squeeze a blackhead, chances are that you will succeed, and oftentimes with little to no complications.
-However, this doesn’t mean that you should, since squeezing clogged pores, blackheads included, can contribute to the spreading of bacteria in case you have an infection.
+An open comedone or a blackhead is generally easier to deal with since the opening of the pore isn’t sealed by a thin surface layer of skin (called the epidermis).
+If you try to squeeze a blackhead, chances are you will succeed, and oftentimes with little to no complications.
+However, this doesn’t mean that you should, since you can spread bacteria and cause an infection if you frequently squeeze clogged pores.
+You may also end up with acne scars.

-The clogging substances of the closed comedones, contrary to open comedones, do not come into contact with the air or the environment.
-This ensures that the material that is clogging the pore (which is usually a combination of sebum, bacteria, and pus) retains its otherwise natural, white-ish color.
+Closed comedones, contrary to open comedones, do not come into contact with the air or the environment.
+This ensures that the material that's clogging the pore (which is usually a combination of sebum, bacteria, and pus) retains its otherwise natural, white-ish color.
 And as you can imagine, this feature of the closed comedones is what earns them the nickname of whiteheads.
-However, this can make these types of clogged pores more noticeable and prominent, which is exactly the opposite of what one would like when having to deal with them.
+However, this can make these types of clogged pores more noticeable and prominent, which is exactly the opposite of what you need when dealing with them.

 Whiteheads are also more difficult to squeeze, pop, or drain.
-In fact, trying to do so can cause you exquisite pain at times, which is not the case with blackheads (the open types of comedones).
-This is because in the case of whiteheads, the tip of the clogged pore is sealed with a very thin, but sometimes pretty tough, layer of epidermis.
+In fact, trying to do so can cause exquisite pain at times, which is not the case with blackheads (the open types of comedones).
+This is because, in the case of whiteheads, the tip of the pore is sealed with a very thin, but sometimes pretty tough, layer of epidermis.

-The epidermis is the uppermost layer of the skin, and serves as a sort of skin barrier.
+The epidermis is the uppermost layer of the skin and serves as a skin barrier.
 The skin barrier serves the very important function of making sure your skin is sealed and watertight, preventing any dust or particles from entering your body.
-Additionally, the surrounding area is usually red and sore due to all the pressure the stuck filling is exerting on the deeper layers of the skin.
+Additionally, the surrounding area is usually red and sore due to all the pressure on the deeper layers of the skin.

 So, now we know what clogged pores are.
-But is everything that looks like a clogged pore, a clogged pore?
+But is everything that looks like a blocked pore, a blocked pore?
 Not really.
 Let’s learn what clogged pores aren’t.

-That being said, there are some skin conditions that can be mistaken for clogged pores, in regards to both whiteheads and blackheads.
-The confusion can usually happen because the skin features appear fairly similar to clogged pores.
-This visual similarity often leads people to mistakenly assume that they have a clogged pore or two (or several hundred), when, in fact, it turns out to be something else.
+There are some skin conditions that can be mistaken for clogged pores, in regards to both whiteheads and blackheads.
+The confusion usually happens because the skin features appear fairly similar to clogged pores.
+This visual similarity often leads people to mistakenly assume they have clogged their pores, when, in fact, it turns out to be something else.

 The two most common skin conditions that are mistaken for clogged pores are inflamed hair follicles (also known as folliculitis) and ingrown hairs.

 Folliculitis is a pretty common skin condition in which a hair follicle, i.e. the skin pore holding a single hair (or sometimes two, or more hairs), becomes inflamed.
-The causes for this can be various, but the most common ones are either a persistent irritation of the affected area of the skin, fungal growth or even a bacterial infection.
+The causes for this can be various, but the most common ones are persistent irritation of the affected area of the skin, fungal growth, or even a bacterial infection.

-Inflamed hair follicles and ingrown hairs rarely progress into a full-blown acne inflammation.
-Folliculitis is usually localized and doesn’t spread to other hair follicles.
-Contrary to this, if you are dealing with clogged pores, the problem is more general - more than one pore will be clogged, and it is often the case that your pores will be clogged over a wider area of the skin.
+Inflamed follicles and ingrown hairs rarely progress into full-blown acne inflammation.
+Folliculitis is usually localized and doesn’t spread to other follicles.
+Contrary to this, if you're dealing with clogged pores, the problem is more general - more than one pore will be clogged, and it is often the case that your pores will be clogged over a wider area of the skin.

 A less intense, but no less unpleasant form of hair follicle trouble is the infamous ingrown hair.
-Ingrown hairs, while less dangerous than folliculitis proper, often look very similar to a pimple or a clogged, inflamed pore.
-This usually happens as the consequence of friction, with one of the most common causes being the wearing of tight pants.
+Ingrown hairs, while less dangerous than folliculitis, often look very similar to a pimple or a clogged, inflamed pore.
+This usually happens as a consequence of friction, with one of the most common causes being tight pants.

 When a hair becomes ingrown, it bends back on itself and gets stuck in its own follicle.
-If we’re being technical about this, ingrown hairs are - technically - clogged pores.
+Ingrown hairs are - technically - blocked pores.
 The difference is in the material that clogs the pore, which is the hair itself.
 As you can imagine, the hair clogs up the follicle pretty well, closing it tightly shut.
 This eventually leads to the pore becoming swollen from all the sebum, bacteria, and dead skin cells inside it.

-If you’re really not sure whether the problem you are facing is folliculitis, ingrown hair, or a case of clogged pores, you shouldn’t rush.
+If you’re really not sure whether the problem you're facing is folliculitis, ingrown hair, or a case of clogged pores, you shouldn’t rush.
 It’s very important to make sure that you have the right diagnosis before treating yourself.
-A trip to the doctor or dermatologist can save you not just a lot of money, but a lot of nerves, health complications, and save you a lot of time as well.
+A trip to the doctor or dermatologist can save you not just a lot of money, but a lot of nerves, health complications, and time.

-Now that we’ve seen what clogged pores are, what they aren’t, and how they come into being, let’s take a look at the treatments for them.
-Here are the best ways to get rid of clogged pores.
+Now that we’ve seen what blocked pores are, what they aren’t, and how they come into being, let’s take a look at the treatments for them.
+Here are the best ways to get rid of them.

 All right, so how to deal with all that?
 Here are some of the best methods to prevent clogging your pores.